localstack/docs/content/en/user-guide/aws/mediastore/index.md

 ---
 title: Elemental MediaStore
-linkTitle: MediaStore
+linkTitle: Elemental MediaStore
 description: >
-  Get started with MediaStore on LocalStack
+  Get started with Elemental MediaStore on LocalStack
 ---

 ## Introduction

-LocalStack supports MediaStore via the Pro/Team offering, allowing you to use the MediaStore APIs in your local environment.
+LocalStack supports Elemental MediaStore via the Pro/Team offering, allowing you to use the Elemental MediaStore APIs in your local environment.
-The supported APIs are available on our API Coverage Page, which provides information on the extent of MediaStore integration with LocalStack.
+The supported APIs are available on our API Coverage Page, which provides information on the extent of Elemental MediaStore integration with LocalStack.

 ## Getting started

-This guide is designed for users new to MediaStore and assumes basic knowledge of the AWS CLI and our `awslocal` wrapper script.
+This guide is designed for users new to Elemental MediaStore and assumes basic knowledge of the AWS CLI and our `awslocal` wrapper script.
 We will walk through creating a container, uploading and downloading an asset.

 ### Create a container